Megabytemb/megabytemb.github.io/_posts/2016-01-12-Model-based-collections-in-SCCM-2012.markdown

 ---
 layout: post
-title: Hardware Model badded Collections in SCCM 2012 R2
+title: Hardware Model bassed Collections in SCCM 2012 R2
 ---

 Recently at work, we decided to upgrade our SCCM installtion to SCCM 2012 R2 SP1.